danthem/JumpServer/README.md

 ./jump.sh should be enough.
 But an alternative is to create users and set their shell to be the script (just make sure to check their permissions), this way as a user connects they will be directly presented with the list of available devices.
 Good if you're allowing other people access.
 Before running the script you have to set the database + logfile locations.
 You will also need to create devices in the database (script to automate this device creation is coming later)

 ## Setup
 Setup is fairly straight forward.
 You just need the script, a database with devices (more on this later) and a logfile destination.
-Database location is specified in the "dbase" variable in the script, log location in the "logfile variable". **You must update these variables to reflect actual location on your system**.
+Database location is specified in the "dbase" variable in the script, log location in the "logfile" variable. **You must update these variables to reflect actual location on your system**.

 I've included a template database here in the report (database/jumpdb.sq3), the database consists of three tables, covered in more detail below.
 ### Database